 NETWORK AND INTERNET ACCESS

 Campus-wide network with a reliable 1Gbps internet connection is provided and filtered to protect the students and the University from illegal and objectionable material.
-There is an expansive network of wireless access points around campus so you can reach network resources and surf the internet.
+UVF provides an expansive network to wireless access points around campus.